 Non-religious funeral readings

-Here are 11 popular readings for a non-religious funeral:
+Here are some popular readings and poems for a non-religious funeral:

 “When I Am Dead, My Dearest” by Christina Rossetti

 This poem lists some of the things that people do as part of a traditional funeral, such as placing flowers at a grave site, writing sad songs, and planting trees, and asks that these grieving rituals are not observed.
 The suggestion is that grief is a very personal thing, which should be observed in a personal way.

 When I am dead, my dearest,